18F/health-tracking-course/collections/_rubric/id-high-3a.md

 ### Some Examples

 Those are just number-numbers.
 They probably don't mean much to you.
-Here's a few examples of digital "things," and their size in gigabytes.
-(At this point in history, it is probably useful to think of things in terms of gigabytes.)
+To put those numbers into context, here's a few examples of digital "things," and their size in gigabytes.

 | Thing | Size | GB |
 | A single letter (e.g., the letter `A`) | 1 byte | 0.000000001 |